The Bisognano-Wichmann property for non-unitary Wightman conformal field theories: Introduction

-Here $I'$ denotes the (interior of the) complementary interval.
-The importance of Conjecture~\ref{conj: intro duality} lies in the ubiquitous role of Haag duality in the analysis of Haag-Kastler nets of operator algebras, particularly with regard to their representation theory.
-A positive resolution of the conjecture would pave the way for further analysis of the representation theory of non-unitary Wightman polynomial nets mimicking operator algebraic methods.
-We obtain several sufficient conditions for Conjecture~\ref{conj: intro duality} in Proposition~\ref{prop: algebra haag duality}.
-One such condition is that $\cP(I_+)\Omega$ is a core for $V_{i\pi}$, in which case the result of Theorem~\ref{thm: into involutive BW} can be written as an operator identity of the form ``$S=\theta V_{i\pi}$'' familiar from Tomita-Takesaki theory and unitary Bisognano-Wichmann phenomena.
+The importance of Theorem~\ref{thm: intro duality} lies in the ubiquitous role of Haag duality in the analysis of Haag-Kastler nets of operator algebras, particularly with regard to their representation theory.
+In this context, the operation of `double commutant' is quite natural, as it provides the von Neumann algebra generated by a unital $*$-subalgebra of the bounded operators on a Hilbert space.
+We hope that Theorem~\ref{thm: intro duality} opens up new avenues for applying Haag duality to the representation theory of non-unitary Wightman polynomial nets mimicking operator algebraic methods.

-We do, however, provide a positive answer to Conjecture~\ref{conj: intro duality} when the Wightman CFT is unitary, in Corollary~\ref{cor: unitary algebra haag duality}.